READ THE INTRODUCTION TO THE NEW BOOK: RESTORING OUR KINSHIP WORLDVIEW

 “I realized that all these fields bore on moral development.
 I was awakened to the fact that human beings are a particular species with particular needs that, especially in early life, need to be fulfilled in order to construct an individual’s sociality and compassionate morality,” she said.
 “The key insight was realizing that our species’ evolved nest is vital for fostering our cooperative human nature.
 When the evolved nest is degraded, as it is in industrialized countries, it can impair capacities for cooperation and compassion because early stress is toxic to species-typical neurobiological function.”

-Her empirical, theoretical, and applied research now focuses on the kinds of characteristics notable in communities that provide the evolved nest to children from conception, societies that demonstrate wellbeing, heart-minded morality, and communal imagination.
+Her empirical, theoretical, and applied research now focuses on the kinds of characteristics notable in communities that provide the evolved nest to children from conception, and nest all

 In a 2020 analysis of top scientists, Narvaez emerged in the top 2% of scientists worldwide.
 Of the eight million scientists in the world, the analysis concerned those who had at least five articles published in scientific journals between 1996 and 2017-- over six million scientists.
 Individuals were ranked according to various criteria, including number of citations of their work.